-Relying solely on agency-produced reports about activities is a bit like relying on big pharma drug studies in terms of COI.
-Google it, look at SoMe, ask around, think about the aims of the agency or institution that you are considering supporting or working for (a framework is offered below).
-Permit ambiguity and complexity, and the real possibility that you could accidentally contribute to harm or an expensive nothing.
+Relying solely on agency-produced reports about activities is a bit like relying on big pharma drug studies regarding COI.
+You can just google it, look at SoMe, ask around, and think about the aims of the agency or institution that you are considering supporting or working for (a framework is offered below).
+Permit ambiguity and complexity, and the possibility that you could accidentally contribute to harm or an expensive nothing.

-Post 3 will look at working overseas for longer periods.
+Post 3 will look at working overseas for more extended periods.
 This is about short periods and remote support options.
-I have not made specific recommendations about entities to which you could give time or money, more a few pointers to help you evaluate and decide.
+I have not made specific recommendations about entities you could give time or money, but a few pointers to help you evaluate and decide.

-There is a frank but insightful article on voluntourism here, but teaching for short periods in contexts where EM is developing can be a useful support or start to a broader relationship.
-However, it needs to be relevant, led by those on ground and come with a cognisance that learning will be bilateral.
-To be honest when I have been lucky enough to be asked to do this I have generally learnt more than I have taught.
+There is a genuine but insightful article on voluntourism here, but teaching for short periods in contexts where EM is developing can be a helpful support or start a broader relationship.
+However, it needs to be relevant, led by those on the ground and come with cognisance that learning will be bilateral.
+When I have been lucky enough to be asked to do this, I have generally learnt more than I have taught.

 One trap is to be donor driven: having a resource (expertise, time, professional development leave/money) and trying to match it to a problem that is likely to be much more complex.
 To mitigate this, we need to recognise it and really get into what would be beneficial educationally from those already on ground.
 Use a short visit as a time to build relationships and be more relevant next time, or during remote support or mentorship.
 Busy as you are, try not to see it as a holiday or fitting into your life somehow (more on this in post 3).